appleboy/drone-line/README.md

   appleboy/drone-line
 ```

-You can get more [information](DOCS.md) about how to use scp in drone.
+You can get more [information](DOCS.md) about how to use scp plugin in drone.

 ## Testing